Cwarcup/notes/Data-Structures/6-tree-traversal.md

 ![dfs](https://camo.githubusercontent.com/307023a33368ed02198844a9b3d9b8b7b470f67bbcc0e88574da939b76775c89/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f372f37662f44657074682d46697273742d5365617263682e676966)

+- you visit the root, then look at the left and right.

 Steps - Recursively
 - Create a variable to store the values of nodes visited
 - Store the root of the BST in a variable called current
 - Write a helper function which accepts a node
+- Push the value of the node to the variable that stores the values
 - If the node has a left property, call the helper function with the left property on the node
-- Push the value of the node to the variable that stores the values
 - If the node has a right property, call the helper function with the right property on the node
 - Invoke the helper function with the current variable
 - Return the array of values

 ```